Last Updated: March 1, 2021

 We are sharing information regarding the State of NH’s vaccine distribution plan, below.

-The State of NH will begin Phase 1b of their vaccine allocation plan on January 26.
-Those who qualify may register for the vaccine starting Friday, January 22.
+The State of NH began Phase 1b of their vaccine allocation plan on January 26.
+Those who qualify may register for the vaccine now.

 |Phase 1b Qualifications||Vaccine Registration Instructions|